pbinkley/rcb-manual/sections/14-conclusion.md

     auxiliary publication will be simple
     and uncomplicated.
 Science Service
     desires that you and other editors use it when, how, and if it is helpful.
-We&nbsp;{%- include pagebreak.html canvas=362 -%}&nbsp;ask no financial participation or guarantees on your part or the part of the author.
+We {% include pagebreak.html canvas=362 %} ask no financial participation or guarantees on your part or the part of the author.
 We only ask that you signify your intention of using this